KunxiongWang/secIdConvert/README.md

 This is a project for converting a specific source security ID into other sources security ID.

-They key point is to concat different sources secID by ticker ID.
+They key point is to concat different source secIDs by ticker IDs.

-So far, the package support convertion between tikder and tonglian.
+So far, the package support the convertion between ticker and tonglian.